Clavicle Fracture Open Reduction and Internal Fixation

 Your own risk of complications may vary according to your age, the anatomy of your

 clavicle fracture, and your other health conditions.
-For example, people with low
+For instance, people with low

 bone mass or diabetes may be at higher risk of complications.
 Being a smoker may also